-Produced with GRAMMY-winning guitarist William Coulter, the album will feature world premiere recordings of newly commissioned works by six highly accomplished and diverse women composers from around the world: GRAMMY-nominee Clarice Assad, Courtney Bryan, ECM Artist Golfam Khayam, Mary Kouyoumdjian, Gity Razaz, and Gabriella Smith
+Produced with GRAMMY-winning guitarist William Coulter, the album features premiere recordings of newly commissioned works by six highly accomplished and diverse women composers from around the world: GRAMMY-nominee Clarice Assad, Courtney Bryan, ECM Artist Golfam Khayam, Mary Kouyoumdjian, Gity Razaz, and Gabriella Smith.

 - Marc Teicholz, Professor of Guitar at San Francisco Conservatory of Music.
 1st Prize: Guitar Foundation of America Competition.